UBC-MDS/CrossR/README.md

 Three main functions in `CrossR`:

-- `split_data()`: This function partitions data into `k`-fold and return the partitioned data.
-A random shuffling option is provided. `stratification` option for imbalanced representations will also be added if time allows.
+- `split_data()`: This function partitions data into `k`-fold and returns the partitioned indices.
+A random shuffling option is provided. `stratification` option for imbalanced representations will also be included if time allows.

-- `cross_validation()`: This function performs `k`-fold cross validation from partitioned data and a selected model.
+- `cross_validation()`: This function performs `k`-fold cross validation using the partitioned data and a selected model.
 It returns the scores of each validation.

 - `plot()`: This function visualizes the cross-validation scores against the tuning hyper-parameters.
-For many hyper-parameters, it outputs a grid of plots for each hyper-parameter.
+For many hyper-parameters, it outputs a grid of plots with one plot for one hyper-parameter.

 ### Similar packages